famake/coinflip/README.md

 - Manual orbit controls (click and drag)
 - Zoom in/out (scroll wheel)
 - Proper lighting and shadows

+### External Image URLs & `/coin-images`

+- Drop optimized `.jpg` or `.png` files into the `coin-images/` folder in this repository.
+Any static dev server (Python, `http-server`, VS Code Live Server, etc.) will expose them at `http://localhost:PORT/coin-images/...`.
+- In the form, paste either a full `https://` URL or a relative path such as `/coin-images/denarius-obv.jpg`.
+Those URLs take priority over uploaded files, so you can keep LocalStorage lean.
+- External images remain referenced in exports/imports, so you can host them on a CDN or keep them in the repo for offline use.
+Just ensure the paths stay reachable wherever you open the app.

 ## Technology Stack